Why Syria?

 How to plan your trip to Syria?

-Find the cheapest flights to Bosnia and Herzegovina with Skyscanner or book flights, hotels, and local tours, rent a car, and benefit from immediate cashback through Wayaway!
+Find the cheapest flights to Syria with Skyscanner or book flights, hotels, and local tours, rent a car, and benefit from immediate cashback through Wayaway!
 You can sign up for the Wayaway Membership program for only 49.99$!
 Use my discount code to get extra 10% off the subscription fee: VOG

-Also Seach for cheap flights on Google Flights.
+Also Search for cheap flights on Google Flights.

 Due to international sanctions, you cannot book accommodation in Syria on the Internet.
 However, you can use local travel companies, like Golden Team, Marrota Travel, and Syrian Guides, to help you with that.